Algebraically generated groups and their lie algebras: Abstract

 \section{Abstract}

 The automorphism group $\Aut(X)$ of an affine variety $X$ is an ind-group.
 Its Lie algebra is canonically embedded into the Lie algebra $\VF(X)$ of vector fields on $X$.
-We study the relations between closed subgroups $\G$ of $\Aut(X)$ and the corresponding Lie subalgebras of $\VF(X)$.
+We study the relations between subgroups of $\Aut(X)$ and Lie subalgebras of $\VF(X)$.